torvalds/linux/Documentation/userspace-api/netlink/netlink-raw.rst

 those shared characteristics we refer to the payload of the wrapper attribute as a sub-message.

-A sub-message attribute uses the value of another attribute as a selector key to choose the right sub-message format.
+A sub-message attribute uses the value of aanalther attribute as a selector key to choose the right sub-message format.
 For example if the following attribute has already been decoded: